intelligenia/django-banish-plus/README.md

 1. Banish requests, by **IP** or **user agent header** included blacklist.
 2. Avoid banish request by whitelist.
 3. Banish request from TOR network, using TOR IPS database.
-4. The banish actions is configurable, (403 response, redirect or custom template.)
+4. The banish action is configurable, (403 response, redirect or custom template.)

 Installation